khubabshams/regions-quiz/README.md

 # User Stories

 ## User's Stories
-1. I want to know the quiz-playing tips.
+1. I want to know the quiz rules.
 2. I want to be able to use any name to start the quiz.
 3. I want to play a limited number of questions.
 4. I want to be able to find a hint for the correct answer.
 5. I want to use either the pointer or the keyboard to choose the correct answer.
 6. I want to see my score, progress and time while playing the quiz.
-7. I want to see my final score and finishing time at the end of the quiz.
+7. I want to see my final score and finishing time.
-8. I want to know my ranking among other users at the end of the quiz
+8. I want to know my ranking among other users.
 9. I want to be able to contact the site's owner and provide comments about the quiz.

 ## Site's Owner Stories